 Pupils will be studying four key elements covering four assessment objectives.
 Each element is worth 25% of the final grade.
 The four elements are:

 - America 1920-1973

-- Conflict and Tension 1945-1972
+- Conflict and Tension between East and West, 1945-1972 (Cold War)

-- Health and thepeople
+- Health and thepeople (medicine)

 - Elizabethan England